screwdriver-cd/guide/docs/cluster-management/zip-artifacts.md

 Screwdriver can upload build artifacts as a zip file using `screwdriver-artifact-bookend`.
 This feature reduces the execution time of `screwdriver-artifact-bookend`.
-It will takes time for the uploaded files to appear on UI, because the ZIP file is uploaded and then unzipped.
+It takes time for the uploaded files to appear on UI, because the ZIP file is uploaded and then unzipped.

 ## Architecture